net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/2-Vessel State/ReturnHome Parameter.md

 The ReturnHome parameter requires a player to return home (ideally after meeting their other contract objectives).
+Specifically, this checks that the player is landed or splashed down on Kerbin (or whatever the homeworld is).

 <pre>
 PARAMETER